climate-refarm/registry/README.md

 ## Overview

 This repository tracks the current state of Climate Refarm's projects and credits through a **public ledger**.
-This allows anyone to view and audit our projects, as well as the lifecycle of each carbon credit.
+The goal is to allow anyone to view and audit the lifecycle of each carbon credit.

 ## Terminology
 - **Carbon credit**: A token that represents of `1 ton of CO2` emission reductions or removals.
 Each carbon credit is uniquely identified by a serial number.
 - **Project**: A project that reduces or removes emissions.
 Projects periodically *issue* carbon credits based on their measured environmental impact.
-Each project has a unique ID in this registry.
+Each project has a unique identifier in this registry.
 - **Ledger**: A spreadsheet for tracking carbon credits and their attributes

 ## Tracking Projects